The Town-Gown Linkage and the Genesis of Post-war Baguio University Town1

 Gumprecht (2003, 51; 54–55) further enumerates the principal characteristics of “college towns” in an American context: as youthful places; populations are highly educated (because economists credit a highly skilled work force for the resilience of college towns); residents are less likely to work in factories and more likely to work in education; family incomes are high and unemployment is low; transient places; residents are more likely to rent and live in group housing; unconventional places; and comparatively cosmopolitan.

 On the other hand, U-Towns from a western perspective were surfaced in Harris’ classification of cities, where he used a quantitative criterion to classify cities not as political units, but as functional units.
 One function of cities is its educational component, which Harris encapsulated in the phrase University Towns.
-U-towns have “enrolment in schools of collegiate rank (universities, technical schools, liberal-arts colleges, and teachers’ colleges) equaled at least 25 percent of the population of the city (Harris 1943, 88–89; italics mine).
+U-towns have “enrolment in schools of collegiate rank (universities, technical schools, liberal-arts colleges, and teachers’ colleges) equaled at least 25 percent of the population of the city” (Harris 1943, 88–89; italics mine).

 In effect, college towns are synonymous with university towns.
-Qingjun characterizes
+Qingjun characterizes a U-Town in the following manner:

 The community established around [the] university has a population of 50,000-100,000 and generally offers conditions like [a] good academic environment, convenient boarding and lodging, as well as good transportation, etc. The university town has the double functions of university and town, which is actually a community having (a) university as its core and also characterized by particularly integrated functions and environmental characteristics.